Updated: Feb 8

-CBD, a non-intoxicating compound found in cannabis has become a quickly emerging topic over the past couple of years.
+CBD, a non-intoxicating compound found in cannabis and hemp has become a quickly emerging topic over the past couple of years.
 More recently, CBD is being sought after by animal-owners seeking relief for their furry loved ones, when conventional options have failed.

-Any animal with a backbone (classified as chordate) has an endocannabinoid system.
+Any animal with a backbone (classified as chordate) has an Endocannabinoid System (ECS).
 The Kingdom of Chordata includes amphibians, reptiles, birds, fish, and mammals, including house pets.
-The ECS consists of endogenous cannabinoids that they naturally produce, as well as receptors called CB1 and CB2.
+The ECS consists of endogenous cannabinoids that they naturally produce, as well as cannabinoid receptors called CB1 and CB2.
 These receptors bind with cannabinoids, such as CBD to promote balance at a cellular level.
 The ECS has been shown to regulate mood, immune system, pain perception, body temperature and other bodily functions.
+CBD also interacts with other receptors such as, Serotonin (helps to regulate mood) and Vanilloid (helps to regulate pain).

 CB1 is more abundant than any other neurotransmitter receptor

-Here are some of the more popular reasons why pet-owners give CBD to their pet:
+Here are some of the more popular reasons why pet-owners give CBD to their pets:

 Coat Shine & Thickness